seif8545/content-ops-starters/content/pages/index.md

         type: FeaturedItem
       - title: 'My World, and then some.'
         tagline: Sokhna 2023
-        subtitle: This is the item subtitle
+        subtitle: 'One thing I love, is our vacations.'
         text: >
           Learn from the tutorial and build your first awesome Netlify Create site.